 After a successful career as a boxer, George Foreman put down his boxing gloves, marketed the grill that bears his name, made oodles of money and became a loveable, trustworthy, grandfather figure.
-Recently he began appearing in ads for "his friends" at Invent Help, an invention services company (not related to Invention City).
+In recent years he's been appearing in ads for "his friends" at Invent Help, an invention services company (not related to Invention City).
 You can see the ad here.
 George Foreman didn't make his money by using Invent Help's services.
 He made his money by marketing a grill developed by others.
 There's nothing wrong with that and there's nothing wrong with him selling Invent Help's services either.
 But inventors should know how those services work and before they sign up with Invent Help or anyone else they should try and do as much as they can on their own.

 If you have the time and are committed enough, the best way to commercialize your invention is to do as much as you can yourself with the help of professional advisers at a few critical points, like patent filings and contract negotiations.
 No one will ever care as much about your invention as you do.
 When you do seek professional help you should keep in mind that everyone who helps you has their own agenda.

 Patent attorneys are paid by the hour and have economic incentive to encourage you to file for patents even if your invention has little chance of market success.
 Who are they to judge whether or not something will sell?
 That's up to you.
 Their job is to help you protect it.
 Likewise prototyping companies, engineering firms and manufacturers in general.
 If you can pay the fee or costs, those businesses will say yes.
 It's how they're structured and there's nothing unethical about it.